-It is difficult to lose someone you love under any circumstance, but when someone you love dies due to the negligence, recklessness or unintentional harm it is devastating.
-The wrongful death attorneys of Garcia, Artigliere & Medby know that when you lose a loved one to a reckless act it can be overwhelming to deal with this painful situation and cope with the financial stresses of lost wages, extreme medical expenses and funeral planning.
-We can help navigate your legal rights during this difficult time by offering offices nationwide including California, Florida, Arizona, Washington and Kentucky.
+It is difficult to lose someone you love under any circumstance, but when a loved one dies due to negligence or recklessness, it is particularly devastating.
+The wrongful death attorneys of Garcia & Artigliere know it can be overwhelming to deal with this painful situation and cope with the financial stresses of lost wages, extreme medical expenses, and funeral planning.
+We can help you understand and navigate your legal rights during this difficult time.

 Types of Wrongful Death

 According to 2011 reports presented by the Centers for Disease Control and Prevention (CDC), unintentional injury was the number one cause of death for people ages 1-44 years old.
 This category of death ranges from truck accidents to drowning and from consumer products to poisoning.

 The top ten leading causes of injury and unintentional deaths are:

 - Nursing home abuse – This can include suffocation, overdose, mismanaged medication, incorrect diagnosis, and improper care of elderly persons.